fcichos/CBPM24/source/course-info/.ipynb_checkpoints/exam-checkpoint.rst

 Grading: Notebooks will be graded based on:

 - structure of the notebook (outline, citations, ...)
-- quality of the code (use of functions, classes, modules, function of the notebook)
+- quality of the code (use of functions for repeated code, classes, modules, function of the notebook)
 - quality of the plots (axis labels, readability of the labels)

-**2. Video explaining the notebook**

-The videos shall

-- explain what topic you have chosen and why
-- explain how you tackled the problem
-- show the main results
-- summarize what you think you have achieved
-- be not longer than **5 min**

-Grading: Videos will be graded based on:

-- quality of the presentation (structure, oral and visual presentation)
-- sticking to maximum time
+- use of concepts we used for the notebooks (use of markdown, multiple code cells )

-The deadline for handing in the project is **September 1, 2024**
+The deadline for handing in the project is **September 4, 2024**

 Please submit your projects via email to Andrea Kramer,  **firstname.surname@uni-leipzig.de**.